 …It involves a lot of effort and, above all, a lot of cognitive processing.
 For decades, the language learning and teaching field has posed the great question: how to best learn a language?
-Shameless plug here but if you are in Birmingham in the UK you could enrol on one of our Spanish courses in Birmingham to give you a head start.
+Shameless plug here but if you are in Birmingham in the UK and you want to learn Spanish, you could enrol on one of our Spanish courses in Birmingham to give you a head start.
 Anyway, shameless plug over!

 It stands to reason there is no easy answer.
 If there was, then every teacher, coursebook and institution would be following that idea.
 Unfortunately, despite decades of research, a single formula for Second Language Acquisition has not been devised (see Further Reading for a more detailed account).

-That does not mean there is not a unique or best way to learn a Spanish.
+That does not mean there is not a unique or best way to learn a language.
 If anything, it probably means there are a number of ways of achieving this.
-Diversity is probably the most dominating factor in this task – the more options available for learning Spanish, the more chance people will have in succeeding.
+Diversity is probably the most dominating factor in this task – the more options available for learning a language, the more chance people will have in succeeding.

 Why does diversity equate to success?
 First and foremost there is the topic of Learning Styles.
 This is quite a disputed topic, as many linguists, cognitive psychologists and educationalists do not subscribe to the Theory of Learning Styles.

 However, regardless of whether you believe in it or not, what is more or less universally agreed is that learning styles have led to more diversified teaching and learning – topics are being taught again and again in different and varied ways.
 The result of this has been more successful learning.

 Whether it is due to learning styles being real or whether it is due to the continuous repetition, either way learners learn much better now than ever before.